District Nursing and Palliative Care

 - Provide access to limited out of hours nursing service 7 days a week

 - Support and provide education to clients and carers.

 - Liaise closely with family and carers.

-- Liaise closely with other healthcare providers such as doctors, occupational therapists, social workers and dietitians.
+- Liaise closely with other healthcare providers such as doctors, specialists and allied health.

-- Provide access to consult with a specialist palliative care physician if needed
+- Provide access to consult with a specialist palliative care physician/nurse practitioner if/when needed

 - Arrange equipment to provide safe and more effective care of the client in their own home.
 Costs will be discussed as applicable